-The illness can begin abruptly with vomiting 1 to 3 days after infection, often before the onset of diarrhoea.
-The spectrum of illness ranges from mild, watery diarrhoea of limited duration to severe, dehydrating diarrhoea with vomiting, fever, and shock.
-Symptoms generally resolve in 3 to 7 days.
+The illness can begin abruptly with vomiting one to three days after infection, often before the onset of diarrhoea.
+The spectrum of illness ranges from mild, watery diarrhoea of limited duration to severe, dehydrating diarrhoea with vomiting, fever and shock.
+Symptoms generally resolve after three to seven days.

-Rotavirus is a vaccine preventable disease.
-Rotavirus vaccination is recommended as part of routine childhood immunisation.
+The rotavirus vaccine is the best way to protect children against rotavirus disease, and is recommended as part of routine childhood immunisation.
 The vaccine contains a small amount of inactivated live rotavirus.
-It is listed on the National Immunisation Program (NIP) Schedule and funded for children under the Immunise Australia Program.
+The rotavirus vaccine is free under the National Immunisation Program Schedule.
 To receive rotavirus immunisation, visit your local doctor or immunisation provider.
-It is important to note that the vaccine is provided at no cost, however a consultation fee may apply.
+It is important to note that although the vaccine is provided at no cost, a consultation fee may apply.

-Doses of vaccine are given at 2 and 4 months of age, or 2, 4 and 6 months of age, depending on the vaccine used.
-There are strict age limits for the administration of rotavirus vaccine.
-It is very important to give each dose on time, as late (“catch-up”) doses cannot be given.
+Doses of rotavirus vaccine are given at two and four months of age, or two, four and six months of age, depending on the vaccine brand used.
+There are strict age limits for the administration of the vaccine and it is very important to give each dose on time, as late (“catch-up”) doses cannot be given.
 The safety of the vaccine has not been tested in older babies or children.
-It is vital, therefore, to ensure that your child receives this vaccine as close to the recommended age as possible (2, 4 and 6 months of age).
+It is vital, therefore, to ensure that your child receives this vaccine as close to the recommended age as possible (two, four and six months of age).
 Immunisation of older children or adults is not recommended.
 Rotavirus vaccines are for oral administration only.
 Under no circumstances should rotavirus vaccines be injected.

 Immunisation against rotavirus is achieved using single-disease vaccines.
 It is recommended that you complete that vaccine course with the same brand of vaccine.
 If this is not possible, due to relocation or other reasons, please discuss your individual requirements with your immunisation provider.